suraj-iot-engineer/golang-learning/README.md

-# golang-learning
+# Golang Learning Repository

-Repo for practicing Go basics and exercises.
-Contains example folders and docs to guide learning.

-See `docs/` for setup and exercises.
+This private repository is created for learning Go (Golang) from basics to advanced concepts.

+## Topics Covered
+- Simple values and data types
+- Variables and constants
+- For loops
+- Conditional statements (upcoming)
+- Functions (upcoming)

+## Goal
+To build a strong foundation in Go for backend and IoT development.